0Thomas1/React_Backend_Proxy_Template/README.md

   It should look like this:
   ![success](img/success.png)

-2. Use the React app to make API requests, which will be proxied to the backend server.
+2. Use the React app to make API requests at `/api/` endpoint, which will be proxied to the backend server.
+Or you can customise it at (client/vite.config.js) under "proxy".

+3. Start your react project!

 ## License